|

 “At 82, Is My Mom Too Old For Heart Valve Surgery?”
 Asks Barbara

-I just received a very appropriate email from Barbara about her mother who is suffering from severe heart valve stenosis.
+I just received a very appropriate email from Barbara about her mother who is suffering from severe aortic heart valve stenosis.

 Barbara writes, “Dear Adam - My mother, who is a relatively active lady at 82 years old, was recently diagnosed as needing aortic valve replacement surgery.
 I’m obviously concerned and somewhat frightened given the invasive nature of this operation and her age.
 I just have to ask… Is 82 too old for heart valve surgery?
 Thanks, Barbara”